vkumarvs/twitchStreamerDemo/README.md

 Overview:

-1. This demo is deployed on AWS using S3 static web hostinag in Ireland region.
+1. This demo is deployed on AWS using S3 static web hosting in Ireland region.
 2. Resources were deployed using serverless framework that uses Cloudformation stack to deploy this.
 3. I am using "Twitch Embed Everything SDK" to fetch my favorite streamer's feed where, authentication would be performaed using twitch API.